jkrems/proposal-pkg-exports/README.md

 Extending this feature to CommonJS may occur in the future, but issues of backward compatibility would need to be addressed.
 At the moment `"exports"` is limited to ESM packages or dual ESM/CommonJS packages that are imported as ESM.

+For `"type": "module"` packages with both `"main"` and `"exports"`, a main entrypoint defined by `"exports"` takes precedence over one defined by `"main"`.
+This allows a package to be importable as either ESM or CommonJS.
+If a `package.json` lacks `"exports"` but includes `"type": "module"`, `"main"` defines the package’s ESM entrypoint.

 ### Example

 Here’s a complete `package.json` example, for a hypothetical module named `@momentjs/moment`: